María Corina Machado

-María Corina Machado Parisca (Note: /es/.) (born 7 October 1967) is a Venezuelan politician, activist, and prominent leader of the Venezuelan opposition to the administrations of Hugo Chávez and Nicolás Maduro.
+María Corina Machado Parisca (Note: /es/.) (born 7 October 1967) is a Venezuelan politician, engineer, activist, and prominent leader of the opposition to the administrations of Hugo Chávez, Nicolás Maduro, and Delcy Rodríguez.
 She served as a member of the National Assembly of Venezuela from 2011 to 2014, and has run as a candidate in presidential elections.
+She was awarded the 2025 Nobel Peace Prize; she presented the medal to U.S. president Donald Trump after the 2026 U.S. strikes in Venezuela and capture of Maduro.
+(Note: Per the Norwegian Nobel Committee, "Once a Nobel Prize is announced, it cannot be revoked, shared, or transferred to others.")

 An industrial engineer with a master's degree in finance, Machado began her political career as a founder of the vote-monitoring organization Súmate.
 She is the National Coordinator of the political party Vente Venezuela and ran in the 2012 opposition presidential primary, which she lost to Henrique Capriles.
 During the 2014 Venezuelan protests, she played a leading role in organizing demonstrations against Maduro's government.

 In 2023, Machado won the opposition primary to become the unity candidate for the 2024 presidential election.
-The Venezuelan government subsequently barred her from running in the election.
+Machado was barred from running in the 2024 presidential election because she was disqualified from holding public office for 15 years on administrative and fiscal violations dating back to her time as a legislator.
+Venezuela’s Supreme Tribunal of Justice upheld that disqualification.
 She named Corina Yoris as a replacement candidate, who was later replaced by Edmundo González.
-The opposition presented vote tallies, claiming that González won the election in a landslide, while the government-run National Electoral Council claimed victory for Maduro without presenting evidence.
-Shortly after the 28 July election, Machado announced that she had gone into hiding, citing fears for her life and freedom under the Maduro government.
+The opposition mobilized to collect partial vote tallies which portrayed González as the winner of the election, although the Maduro government claimed victory instead.
+Shortly after the presidential election, Machado said that she had gone into hiding, expressing fears for her life and freedom under the Maduro government.

-In 2025, Machado was awarded the Nobel Peace Prize "for her tireless work promoting democratic rights for the people of Venezuela and for her struggle to achieve a just and peaceful transition from dictatorship to democracy".
-She was named one of BBC's 100 Women in 2018, and listed among Time magazine's 100 most influential people in 2025.
+Aside from the Nobel Peace Prize, she was named one of BBC's 100 Women in 2018, and listed among Time magazine's 100 most influential people in 2025.
 In 2024, Machado received the Václav Havel Human Rights Prize and the Sakharov Prize (shared with González) for representing Venezuelans fighting for democracy.